Cluck and Peck: All About Chickens

 Let’s talk money.
 A lot of folks hesitate to go metal because of the higher upfront cost — but here’s the truth: you get what you pay for.

-So, while a cheap timber coop might save you a few bucks now, you could end up replacing it in a year or two.
 A quality metal coop is a one-time investment that saves you money — and stress — in the long run.

 Top Picks for 2025 – Overview Table